DarthStrom/game-of-life-refactoring-kata/README.md

 Once you have jasmine-node, you can run the tests with `jasmine-node game-spec.js`.
 They should pass the first time before you make any changes.
 Any time you make a change, you'll want to run the tests again to make sure you didn't break anything.

-## Here are some questions to ask as you refactor
+## Here are some things to think about as you refactor
 - One smell that can indicate a Liskov Substitution Principle violation is the presence of `instanceof`
 - Once this has been recognized, try organizing the code so that LSP is not violated.
 - Remember that we still don't want unnecessarily duplicated code.